 Indirect evidence reveals a complex set of issues in women.
-The prevalence of AAA in women has consistently been reported to be less than men.^{23, 30} The best available evidence is a metaanalysis of eight studies with over 1.5 million women ages 60 years and older screened as part of population-based registries and self-referred/purchased screening programs reporting a pooled prevalence of 0.74 percent (95% CI, 0.53 to 1.03); individual study prevalence ranged from 0.37 percent to 1.53 percent.23 Prevalence rises with increasing age and smoking exposure with the lowest prevalence in never smokers (0.28% pooled prevalence) followed by ever smokers (1.34% pooled prevalence), and highest prevalence in current smokers: (3 studies ranging from 2.08% to 4.63%).
-Heterogeneity for these pooled prevalence numbers, however, was high (I2 > 80% to 90% in most cases), making precise estimates elusive.
-U.S.-based observational data from the ARIC study confirms the pattern that current female smokers have been shown to have a lifetime prevalence consistent with that of male former smokers (8.2% and 8.1%) and double that of males who have never smoked (3.9%).30 Such trends have been confirmed in other studies^{11, 188-190} with one study noting that smoking has a greater effect on AAA development in women compared with men (p interaction=0.002).188
+The prevalence of AAA in women has consistently been reported to be less than in men.
+The best available evidence is a metaanalysis of eight studies with more than 1.5 million women age 60 years or older screened as part of population-based registries and self-referred/purchased screening programs reporting a pooled prevalence of 0.74 percent (95% CI, 0.53 to 1.03); individual study prevalence ranged from 0.37 to 1.53 percent.
+Prevalence rises with increasing age and smoking exposure, with the lowest prevalence in never smokers (0.28% pooled prevalence), followed by ever smokers (1.34% pooled prevalence), and highest prevalence in current smokers (three studies ranging from 2.08% to 4.63%).
+Heterogeneity for these pooled prevalence numbers, however, was high ( $I^2$ >80% to 90% in most cases), making precise estimates elusive.
+U.S.-based observational data from the Atherosclerosis Risk in Communities (ARIC) study confirms the pattern that current female smokers have been shown to have a lifetime prevalence consistent with that of male former smokers (8.2% and 8.1%) and double that of males who have never smoked (3.9%).
+Such trends have been confirmed in other studies,11, 188-190 with one study noting that smoking has a greater effect on AAA development in women compared with men (p=0.002 for interaction).

-Despite this lower prevalence, small AAAs in women appear to have a higher risk of rupture^{69, 75, 79, 191} and rupture at a later age than men.^{36, 191-196} Studies have estimated one-quarter to nearly one-third of women had a diameter of AAA below current 5.5 cm threshold at time of rupture,^{191, 197} leading some to suggest that lowering the AAA diameter definition of the disease and surgical intervention threshold for women is warranted.198 Others have argued that that unlike in men, absolute diameter may not be the best predictor of rupture in women given smaller body surface area.
-They have proposed aortic size index (ASI=diameter[cm]/body surface area [m2]) as a more accurate prognostic marker.^{199, 200} From a population perspective, despite the relatively higher risk of AAA rupture in women, the absolute risk of AAA-related death in women, even in an enriched population of female smokers, is much lower than men because of the overall lower prevalence of AAA in women.
-In a prospective U.K.-based cohort study of 1.2 million women (median age 55 years) followed for up to 12 years, 330 current smokers (0.028%) and 164 female never-smokers (0.014%) died of AAA.201
+Despite this lower prevalence, small AAAs in women appear to have a higher risk of rupture69, 75, 79, 191 and rupture at a later age than men.36, 191-196 Studies have estimated one-quarter to nearly one-third of women had an AAA diameter below current 5.5 cm threshold at time of rupture, leading some to suggest that lowering the AAA diameter definition of the disease and surgical intervention threshold for women is warranted.
+Others have argued that unlike in men, absolute diameter may not be the best predictor of rupture in women given smaller body surface area.
+They have proposed the aortic size index (diameter [cm]/body surface area [m]) as a more accurate prognostic marker.
+From a population perspective, despite the relatively higher risk of AAA rupture in women, the absolute risk of AAA-related death in women, even in an enriched population of female smokers, is much lower than in men because of the overall lower prevalence of AAA in women.
+In a prospective U.K.-based cohort study of 1.2 million women (median age, 55 years) followed for up to 12 years, 330 current smokers (0.028%) and 164 female never smokers (0.014%) died of AAA.

-Efforts to reduce the risk of rupture-related death in women with surgical repair are counterbalanced by robust data reporting higher complications, including 30-day postoperative mortality rates, ^{193-195, 202, 203} in-hospital mortality, 204 major complications, ^{195, 203, 205} and readmissions194 after elective open repair or EVAR in women compared with men.
-These findings hold after adjusting for confounding variables including aortic diameter.
-A few studies report no statistically significant differences in postoperative mortality, ^{191, 205, 206} but they comprise a small proportion of the overall literature.
-Concerns about poorer surgical outcomes in women who have more complex anatomy and smaller vessels, making EVAR technically challenging, have led some experts to caution against considering lower thresholds for surgical intervention in women.207 One simulation model and one observational study suggest that there is short-term harm associated with early surgical intervention in women prior to reaching 5 and 5.5 cm, respectively, compared to surveillance.^{208, 209}
+Efforts to reduce the risk of rupture-related death in women with surgical repair are counterbalanced by robust data reporting higher complications, including 30-day postoperative mortality rates, 193-195, 202, 203 in-hospital mortality, major complications, 195, 203, 205 and readmissions after elective open repair or EVAR in women compared to men.
+These findings hold after adjusting for confounding variables, including aortic diameter.
+A few studies report no statistically significant differences in postoperative mortality, 191, 205, 206 but they comprise a small proportion of the overall literature.
+Concerns about poorer surgical outcomes in women who have more complex anatomy and smaller vessels, making EVAR technically challenging, have led some experts to caution against considering lower thresholds for surgical intervention in women.
+One simulation model and one observational study suggest that there is short-term harm associated with early surgical intervention in women prior to reaching the surgical threshold of 5 and 5.5 cm, respectively, compared to surveillance.